kyma-project/telemetry-manager/docs/user/integration/sap-cloud-logging/README.md

    Kyma sets Istio access logs to disabled by default.
 To enable Istio access logs selectively for your workload, follow the [access logs guide](https://kyma-project.io/docs/kyma/main/04-operation-guides/operations/obsv-03-enable-istio-access-logs/).
    As a result, access logs can be analyzed in the default dashboards shipped for the SAP BTP, Kyma runtime.

-   >**CAUTION:** The provided feature uses an Istio API in alpha state, which may or may not be continued in future releases.
+   >**CAUTION:** The provided feature uses an Istio API in the alpha state, which may or may not be continued in future releases.

-1. Wait for the LogPipeline Kubernetes objects to be in Running state:
+1. Wait for the LogPipeline Kubernetes objects to be in the `Running` state:
     ```
     kubectl get logpipelines
     ```

-## Ship Distributed Traces to BTP Cloud Logging Service
+## Ship Distributed Traces to SAP Cloud Logging

-The telemetry module supports to ingest [distributed traces](./../../03-traces/) from applications and the Istio service mesh to the OTLP endpoint of SAP Cloud Logging service.
+The Telemetry module supports ingesting [distributed traces](./../../03-traces.md) from applications and the Istio service mesh to the OTLP endpoint of the SAP Cloud Logging service.
-To enable shipping traces to the SAP Cloud Logging Service, follow the below procedure:
+To enable shipping traces to the SAP Cloud Logging service, follow the below procedure:

 1. Deploy the Istio Telemetry resource by executing the following command:
     ```